Tallinn is the capital of Estonia and is located on the southern coast of the Gulf of Finland, only 70 km south of Helsinki.

 Even though there haven't been any terrorist attacks in Tallinn's recent history, they shouldn't be ruled out, so be aware of your surroundings at all times.

 SCAMS RISK : MEDIUM

-Tallinn is a city where you could get scammed, so you should check your change twice and never let your credit card out of site.
-Be wary of people trying to distract you offering you unwanted help, since it might be a trick to steal from you.
+Tallinn is a city where you could get scammed, so you should check your change twice and never let your credit card out of sight.
+Be wary of people trying to distract you by offering you unwanted help since it might be a trick to steal from you.

 WOMEN TRAVELERS RISK : LOW

 Tallinn is generally safe for women traveling solo.
 Just follow the rules of common sense such as avoiding deserted and poorly lit streets and areas, and your trip should go smoothly.

 Tallinn is pretty safe to travel to but there are many areas to avoid, pickpockets, mugging or other types of assault are not common.